claudiajs/claudia/getting_started.md

 ## Node.JS version

-AWS Lambda currently runs on Node.js 0.10.36.
-To avoid nasty surprises, we strongly suggest using that version for development.
+AWS Lambda currently supports Node.js 4.3.2 and 0.10.36.
+By default, Claudia will create 4.3.2 functions in Lambda, and you can force an older version with the `--runtime` argument while creating the function.
+To avoid nasty surprises, we strongly suggest using the same version for development and deployments.
 You can use [nvm](https://github.com/creationix/nvm) to manage multiple versions of Node on your development environment

 ## Configuring access credentials